-Figure 11 shows two examples of a license hierarchy and structure for a service provider with multiple end-customers with segregated deployments; that is, the MiCollab, MiVoice Border Gateway, and MiVoice Business are deployed per-customer.
+The figure shows two examples of a license hierarchy and structure for a service provider with multiple end-customers with segregated deployments; that is, the MiCollab, MiVoice Border Gateway, and MiVoice Business are deployed percustomer.
 This is the structure for on-premise, private cloud, and service providers in which customers are assigned their own instances, or their own private network.